sarahsalter/TrafficFatalitiesProject/README.md

 # TrafficFatalitiesProject

-+ Please download and unzip the file labeled Salter_Data.
++ Please download 6 FARS_Accident SAS Data Files from years 2010-2016.

-+ Run the R script labeled Download_Merge_Data to download the data locally onto your computer.
++ Run the R script labeled Download_Merge_Data to Merge the Data into one dataset.